Last Updated on December 9, 2022 by Rei Garnet

-Would that cause any problem to Tyr and Freya who are both New Zealand rabbits?
-After digging thru the internet for a couple of hours I finally found the answer:
+Would that cause any problem for Tyr and Freya, who are both New Zealand rabbits?
+After digging through the internet for a couple of hours, I finally found the answer:

-Unlike us, rabbits don’t really care or know that other rabbits are different breeds.
-What rabbit owners need to think about when picking a companion for their rabbits is the other rabbit’s personality, size, and whether or not it’s neutered.
+Unlike us, rabbits don’t really care or know that other rabbits are of different breed.
+When choosing a companion for their rabbits, rabbit owners should instead focus on the other rabbit’s personality, size, and whether or not it is neutered.

-In this article, I would be talking about whether or not two different breeds of rabbits can live together.
-I would also talk about the benefits and downsides of having two different breeds of rabbits living together and more.
+In this article, I will be talking about whether or not two different breeds of rabbits can live together.
+I would also talk about the benefits and downsides of having two different breeds of rabbits living together, and more.

 So without further ado, let’s get started.